-Shortly after receiving approval from the U.S. Food & Drug Administration, Abbott selected St. Luke’s Heart & Vascular Center as one of the first sites in the nation – and the only site in the Lehigh Valley region – to use the world's first dissolving heart stent to treat Coronary Artery Disease (CAD), which affects 15 million people in the United States.
+Shortly after receiving approval from the U.S. Food & Drug Administration, Abbott selected St. Luke’s Heart & Vascular Center as one of the first sites in the nation – and the Lehigh Valley region – to use the world's first dissolving heart stent to treat Coronary Artery Disease (CAD), which affects 15 million people in the United States.

 Abbott joins a long list of medical-device companies in selecting St. Luke’s Heart & Vascular Center to pioneer it's product.